Eastbourne: Explorers

 Polar explorer Lawrence Oates attended South Lynn School in Mill Gap Road.

 George Mallory, the noted mountaineer, attended Glengorse Preparatory School in Chesterfield Road between 1896 and 1900.

 Count László Almásy, the basis of the lead character of The English Patient, was educated by a private tutor at Berrow, and was a member of the pioneering Eastbourne Flying Club.

 In 1993, following a suggestion to Eastbourne Borough Council by Eastbourne Civic Society (now Eastbourne Society), a joint project was set up to erect blue plaques on buildings associated with famous people.
 The principles for selection are broadly those already established by English Heritage for such plaques in London.
 The first was erected in November 1994 in Milnthorpe Road at the former home of Sir Ernest Shackleton, the Antarctic explorer.

 Visual artists

 The artist Eric Ravilious grew up, was educated and taught in Eastbourne.

 Artists Cedric Morris and David Kindersley attended St Cyprian's School.

 Dramatic artists and comedians

+Comedian Ronald Frankau died at Eastbourne in 1951.

-Prunella Scales and Eddie Izzard attended school in Eastbourne.
+Vernon Dobtcheff, Prunella Scales, Eddie Izzard, Hugh Skinner and Ed Speleers attended school in Eastbourne.

 Annie Castledine spent the end years of her life living in and working from the town.

 Politicians

 Former students at St Cyprian's include the politicians Richard Wood, who had lost both legs in war, and David Ormsby-Gore, later ambassador to the USA.

+Maureen Colquhoun, later Labour MP for Northampton North, was born at Eastbourne in 1928.

-Theresa May, a former Prime Minister of the United Kingdom, was born in the town.
+Theresa May, a former Conservative prime minister of the United Kingdom, was born in the town in 1956.

 Ed Balls, former MP Morley and Outwood and BBC Strictly Come Dancing contestant, married Yvette Cooper, MP for Normanton, Pontefract and Castleford in Eastbourne in January 1998.

+Nigel Lawson, former Conservative cabinet minister (ultimately Chancellor of the Exchequer), died at his home at Eastbourne in 2023.